 There are hundreds of different types of bacteria in your mouth.
 While many of them are friendly, others are not.

 The bacteria in your mouth create a biofilm on your teeth, a thin layer known as plaque.

-Having some plaque on your teeth is perfectly normal, but if it gets out of hand, it can cause various problems, including bad breath, gum inflammation, gingivitis and cavities.
+Having some plaque on your teeth is perfectly normal, but if it gets out of hand, it can cause various problems, including bad breath, gum disease, cavities, and gum inflammation like gingivitis.

 The way oil pulling works is simple — when you swish the oil around your mouth, the bacteria get swept away and dissolve in the liquid oil.

 Oil pulling should work with pretty much any oil, but extra-virgin coconut oil is a popular choice due to its pleasant taste.

 It also has a favorable fatty acid profile, containing high amounts of lauric acid, which has antimicrobial properties (

 For more information about the benefits of oil pulling, check out this article.

 Oil pulling is an ancient Indian remedy to clean the mouth and teeth.
 It is claimed to reduce the risk of cavities, gum inflammation, and bad breath.

 Streptococcus mutans is one of the main bacteria in your mouth and a key player in plaque buildup and tooth decay.